Introduction

 The flight to London

-The scene opens with a close-up of Peter’s laptop.
-A mysterious message appears: “Granny Wendy calls me her favorite orphan.
+The scene opens with a close-up of Peter’s electronic organizer.
+A text appears: “Granny Wendy calls me her favorite orphan.
 I don’t know why…” before the letters erase themselves one by one, devoured by the cursor.
 The plane then enters a zone of strong turbulence.
 Peter is terrified, gripping his seat, while his daughter Maggie, unfazed, enjoys the shaking.

 Maggie, inspired, draws during the flight.
 She decides to show her drawing to her father while he is overwhelmed by the turbulence.
 The first drawing is her own.
 It is a “map of her mind”, a tangle of colored lines meant to keep her from “getting lost in her thoughts”, linking San Francisco to London.
 For her, it is a way to organize her memory by representing it visually.